Open Letter #2

 And the result is what we have now: a patchwork of advice, services, and risks - without clear, national coordination.

-These roles are trained through Ofqual-regulated qualifications.
-National Occupational Standards are set by HABIA.
-But there is no connection to the Department of Health and Social Care, and crucially, none of these services are delivered or supported by the NHS.
+These roles are trained through Ofqual-regulated qualifications, with National Occupational Standards set by HABIA.
+But there is no connection to the Department of Health and Social Care, and crucially, while some procedures—like cryotherapy, microneedling, or laser treatments—are occasionally offered within NHS settings, these are limited, condition specific, and typically require consultant referral, There is no broader NHS-supported skin therapy service, and no public facing skincare guidance or preventative support delivered through the national system.

-So while these qualifications are government-recognised, the actual services and education are entirely privately delivered, with no expectation for public health-aligned CPD, and no updates when national skin-related health guidance changes - if it exists at all.
+While many of these qualifications are government-recognised—and sometimes publicly funded via further education colleges—their delivery is often shaped by private market needs.
+And the services these qualifications lead to are almost entirely delivered in the private sector, with no expectation for public health-aligned CPD and no updates when national skin-related health guidance changes—if it exists at all.

 The result is that skin care has been quietly pushed into a parallel system: